Debunking the Myths About Title IX and Athletics

-- Virtually all Div.
-1-FBS schools house football teams in hotels the night before home games.
-Rutgers University spent $175,000 on hotel rooms before 6 home games, more than the entire budget of the men's tennis team, which the university eliminated.
+- Rutgers University spent $175,000 on hotel rooms before 6 home football games, more than the entire budget of the men’s tennis team, which the university

-Myth: Football and men's basketball finance other sports in colleges.
+Myth: Football and men's basketball finance all other sports.

 - Some spend hundreds of thousands of dollars to fly their football teams to games on chartered jets (instead of commercial planes).